morey-ow/tlrc23-24/2023-2024 Records/brain_dump.md

 ### 5. SUNY Old Westbury TLRC webpage
 - TLRC webpage at oldwestbury.edu is outdated
 - CETL webpage is defunct (Access Denied)
-- 2022-2023 TLRC group created a Brightspace course shell with some content but it is not open to faculty at large

 ### 6. Grants
 - TLRC can seek grants (presumably for use in future years)